Jaideep193/Subsurface-Ice-Lunar-South-Polar/README.md

 ### Real data notes

-**SAR / DFSAR:** Chandrayaan-2 DFSAR L0B raw compact-pol data (`_d_r0b_xx_cp_xx_d18.dat`) is present in `data/raw/SAR/`.
-ISRO does not publish processed DFSAR products (focused SLC / calibrated CPR maps), so these L0B files are used only to extract instrument parameters (NES0 = −20.1 dB) for calibrating the synthetic noise floor.
+**SAR / SAR:** Chandrayaan-2 SAR L0B raw compact-pol data (`_d_r0b_xx_cp_xx_d18.dat`) is present in `data/raw/SAR/`.
+ISRO does not publish processed SAR products (focused SLC / calibrated CPR maps), so these L0B files are used only to extract instrument parameters (NES0 = −20.1 dB) for calibrating the synthetic noise floor.

 **OHRC:** Real browse PNGs (`data/raw/OHRC/**/browse/calibrated/*.png`) are automatically loaded and used in place of the synthetic optical image whenever present.

 **DFRS:** The DFRS archive (Chandrayaan-2 radio science) contains ionospheric Doppler occultation data, not SAR backscatter, and is not used in the ice detection pipeline.

-If ISRO publishes focused DFSAR L1B/L2 products in the future, place them here and enable with:
+If ISRO publishes focused SAR L1B/L2 products in the future, place them here and enable with:

 ```bash
 python main.py --real